desmos-labs/desmos/docs/fullnode/setup.md

 ## 5. (Optional) Snapshots
 Snapshots allow nodes to use state sync and quickly sync up.
 While it is optional, we extremely recommend turning this feature on to keep the chain stable.

+We will assume you have set pruning to `default`.
+If that is not the case, please adjust accordingly

-In order to turn this one, please to inside the `app.toml` file and change the following:
+In order to turn this on, please to inside the `app.toml` file and change the following:

 ```toml
 # snapshot-interval specifies the block interval at which local state sync snapshots are